Shemaremy/React-Native/README.md

 ## 3. Environmental setup  (We're using Expo)
 ---------------------------------------------

+### Why we use npx in React Native instead of npm:

+- npm is used to install packages into a project.
+- npx is used to run a tool/package immediately without installing it globally.
+- React Native setup tools (like create-expo-app) are not things we use every day in the project, so we don’t need to install them permanently.
+- By using npx, we always get the latest version of the tool directly from npm, use it once to create the app, and move on.

 - Install 'Expo client' app on your mobile phone
 - Install Expo CLI (same way we start with installing Vite in react js): npx create-expo-app Flacko --template blank

 - Go to project directory: cd Flacko
 - Start the app: npx expo start
 - Then scan the qr code in terminal, click the link then it will redirect on expo app